skade/yakshav.es/_sources/replacements-for-violent-it-vocabulary.md

 ### Common usage

-Very often, "abuse" is used for advanced usage of a system that is out of the mainline.
-It is also commonly used as a
+Very often, "abuse" is used for advanced usage of a system that is out of the mainstream.
+It is also commonly used as a way to describe disagreement with a certain use pattern.

 * "We're abusing Redis to store b-tree indices"
 * "We abused a helpless Elasticsearch for that"